How To Start an Online Business

 1: What resources you are going to need.

-3: The first few steps you go through in setting up your site.
+3: The first few steps you go through to start building your email list.

 Another common issue is trying to do everything from day one.
 Facebook ads, backlink strategies, YouTube videos, podcasting, the list goes on.
 It is easy to get overwhelmed and end up getting nowhere.
 Yes, I have been there as well.